The KMA has developed partnership programs based on thoughtful collaboration with schools and community organizations throughout Westchester County.

 ArteJuntos / ArtTogether

 Serving new-immigrant and ESL families, ArteJuntos is the KMA’s nationally recognized art and family literacy program designed to support the literacy and communication development of Pre-K children while promoting parent engagement.
 The program impacts children’s visual literacy, observation and critical thinking skills, as well as the parent’s understanding of the value of museums as informal learning spaces for their families.
 To facilitate the program, the KMA partners with early childhood centers and community organizations that address family literacy.
-Currently ArteJuntos serves 110+ families in Ossining and Mt.
-Kisco, NY.
+Currently ArteJuntos serves 110+ families in Ossining, Mt.
+Kisco, and Port Chester, NY

 Arte Juntos Museum visit

 Arte Juntos/Art Together is supported in part by an award from the National Endowment for the Arts.
-With additional support from the Rea Charitable Trust, the Thomas & Agnes Carvel Foundation, and the Samberg Family.
+With additional support from the Rockefeller Brothers Fund and Rebecca Samberg.

 Arte Juntos/Art Together es apoyado en parte por un premio del National Endowment for the Arts.
-Con apoyo adicional de la Rea Charitable Trust, de la Fundación Thomas & Agnes Carvel Foundation y Samberg Family.
+Con apoyo adicional de la Rockefeller Brothers Fund y Rebecca Samberg.

 Building Bridges: Prison Arts Initiative

-In 2021, KMA launched a new initiative at the Bedford Hills Correctional Facility, a maximum security women’s prison in Bedford Hills, NY, with collaborative support from Rehabilitation Through The Arts.
-Through the program, approximately 15 incarcerated women respond to a KMA exhibition by creating their own poetry, culminating with an event in which participants present their poems.
+In 2021, KMA launched a new initiative to engage women incarcerated at the Bedford Hills Correctional Facility and the Taconic Correctional Facility in guided dialogue and poetry writing.
+With collaborative support from Rehabilitation Through The Arts, the program introduces participants to the poetry of ekphrasis by responding to artworks in KMA exhibitions and builds community, confidence, and creativity, culminating with an event in which participants present their poems.

-View poetry and video of the Fall 2021 poetry readings at the upcoming exhibition, American Stories: An exhibition of poems inspired by ARRIVALS.
+View poetry and video from the Fall 2021 poetry readings and exhibition, American Stories: An exhibition of poems inspired by ARRIVALS.

 The Artist / Writer in Residence Program